auxoncorp/ferros-spec/README.md

 All you need to know for the purposes of getting up and running with Ferros is that one must clone `agda/cubical`, and register it in `libraries` like we did with `Ferros` in the previous section.

+## Latex

+There exists files in the spec which are literate Agda files, in particular those that contain the types we wish to prove certain properties about.
+PDFs can be generated from those files by using the `latex` make directive:

+	$ make latex

+When this command completes, you will find PDFs which correspond to the Agda files in the `latex/` directory.